Help Us Build A Coral Farm!

 What is the Coral Farm?

 The Stockton Aquarium and Aquaculture Club (SAAC) is working to setup a coral frag aquaculture system at the Stockton University marine field station aquaria lab.
-It will comprise of two tanks, the ~120 gallon tank will house coral frags from mother corals and the smaller ~66 gallon tank will house corals we are growing to continue fragging or will be used for any research projects.
+It will comprise of 3 tanks, the ~120 gallon tank will house coral frags from mother corals and the 2 smaller ~66 gallon tanks will house corals we are growing to continue fragging or will be used for any research projects/education purposes or to house new or sick corals for quarantine.
 Below is a example of a coral aquaculture system.

 How Your Gift Will Be Used